 Programmatic Accreditation: National Automotive Technician's Education Foundation (NATEF).
+Program Learning Outcomes: Students who successfully complete the Diesel Powered Equipment

-Program Learning Outcomes: Students who successfully complete the Diesel Powered Equipment Technology Program will be able to:
+Technology Program will be able to:

 - 1. Demonstrate the ability to identify proper safety procedures and practices used in diesel industry. - 2.
 Demonstrate the ability to identify tooling, and instruments and their uses in diesel equipment repair. - 3.
-Demonstrate the ability to identify Diesel engine components and systems. - 4.
-Apply proper adjustment procedures in basic engine tune up including location of service information. - 5.
+Demonstrate the ability to identify Diesel engine components and systems. - 5.
 Locate and distinguish the different components in a power train.